luketurnerdev/hive-express/README.md

 As a student:

-- I should be able to use a calendar so that I track meetups I am attending.
+- I should be able to use a calendar so that I can track meetups I am attending.
 - I should be able to see specific event information so that I can know more about that event.
-- I should be able to recommend new meetups to the Hive’s staff so that they can approve them.
+- I should be able to recommend new meetups to the Hive’s staff so that they can reccomend them.
 - I should be able to send a sign up request so that the staff can approve my participation in the Hive.
 - I should be able to see which other students are attending an event so that I know who I will be meeting there.
-- I should be able to leave reviews (ratings + comments) on passed events I attended, so that I can help other students decide whether they go or not to similar events.
+- I should be able to leave reviews (ratings + comments) on past events I attended, so that I can help other students decide whether to go to similar events.
-- I should be able to display my own reviews so that I can prove I am interested in my professional development to potential employers.
+- I should be able to create my own reviews so that I can prove I am interested in my professional development to potential employers.
 - I should be able to read other students’ reviews in order to decide whether or not to attend an event similar to the one they reviewed.

 As the staff:

-- I should be able to use a calendar so that I track meetup hivers are attending.
+- I should be able to use a calendar so that I can track meetups that hivers are attending.
 - I should be able to approve or reject students’ suggestions regarding new meetups, so that I can keep the Hive full of interesting and enriching events.
 - I should be able to approve or reject potential hiver’s sign up requests, so that I can make sure Hiver’s users are either Coder Academy’s staff or students/alumni.
 - I should be able to delete students’ comments in order to keep the Hive free of harassment and other undesired behaviours.